apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ford says 'significant gaps' remain in UAW labor contract talks**
+**Why more women are choosing to be child-free**

-You can read more about it [here](https://www.reuters.com/business/autos-transportation/ford-says-significant-gaps-remain-reach-uaw-contract-deal-2023-09-25/).
+You can read more about it [here](https://www.cnn.com/us/childfree-by-choice-women-birth-rate-decline-cec/index.html).

 ## Requirements
 - Python 3.8